VictorChukwudi/Reverse_Proxy_Server/README.md

 ```
 $npm start
 ```
-Finally, open your browser and access the url you entered as ocalhost:portNumber'
+Finally, open your browser and access the url you entered as " localhost:portNumber "
 ```
 localhost:5050
 ```